Measures

 In the event of a power shortage, the catalogue of measures is finalised in response to the emergency at hand, according to the current supply situation.
 The Federal Council decides which individual restrictions and bans are to be imposed, taking into account not only the savings potential and feasibility of the measures, but also their impact on the economy and society.
 The cantons are responsible for ensuring compliance with the restrictions and bans imposed.

 If the restrictions and bans on the use of electricity do not result in sufficient savings, standard quotas may be imposed, and if the situation is particularly urgent, immediate quotas may be applied to large consumers with an annual consumption of at least 100MWh.
-This measure affects 34,000 large consumers, who together account for about half of Switzerland's electricity consumption.
-Each of these large consumers is required to save a defined amount of electricity or to use only a set amount of power.
+This measure affects more than 38,000 large consumers, who together account for almost half of Switzerland’s electricity consumption.
+Each of these large consumers is required to save a defined amount of electricity – in other words, to use only a set amount of power.

-The Federal Council may impose quotas in combination with general restrictions and bans on use in order to minimise distortions of competition.
+The Federal Council may impose standard quotas or immediate quotas, combined with general restrictions and bans on use, in order to minimise distortions of competition.

-Quotas are an essential measure to prevent cyclical grid shutdowns, which would have much more serious consequences for the economy and the public.
+Quotas are an essential measure to prevent grid shutdowns, which would have far more serious consequences for the economy and the public.

 Standard quotas run for one month.
 The distribution network operator (DNO) responsible calculates the quota for each individual large consumer for each quota period.
-The DNO informs its large consumers of the amounts allocated for each consumption site.
+The quotas are allocated separately for each consumption site, and large consumers are then informed by the distribution network operators via an official decision.
 Large consumers can apply the allocated quota according to their needs throughout the month.
-Large consumers can freely trade their standard quotas or parts thereof with other large consumers until the end of the respective quota period via dedicated platforms or quota brokers.
-The parties are required to report any quota trading to a coordinating office at the Association of Swiss Electrictity Companies (ASEC) to ensure that the quotas are observed.
-Quota trading may not undermine the proper implementation or effectiveness of the quota system or of other power management measures.
+Quotas may be transferred until the end of the given quota period, either directly between large consumers or through special industry-created platforms or quota brokers.
+The parties are required to report any quota trading to a coordinating office at the Association of Swiss Electricity Companies (ASEC) to ensure that the quotas are observed.
+Quota trading must not undermine the proper implementation or effectiveness of the quota system or of other power management measures.

-A more immediate measure is immediate quotas, which apply for just one day.
-They can be imposed on large consumers much more rapidly – within just a few days.
+A more instantaneous measure is immediate quotas, which run for only one day.
+They also apply to large consumers and can be implemented much more rapidly – within just a few days.
 Large consumers calculate their daily quota themselves.
 This type of quota cannot be traded.

 Companies and local authorities that have several large consumption sites in different distribution networks in Switzerland (multi-site consumers across distribution networks) can cumulate their quotas – both standard and immediate – and manage them themselves.
 To do this, they must first be registered with ASEC.
 The registration platform can be found here:

-End consumers providing vital services such as energy and water supply, authorities and rescue and security organisations including their operations and emergency call centres, and primary health care services may be exempt from grid shutdowns where this is technically possible.
-However, this is only rarely the case.
-Grid shutdowns have a serious impact on the economy and the public and would result in severe restrictions.
-For this reason, every effort is made to prevent them and this measure is only applied as a last resort, when all other options have been exhausted.
+End consumers providing vital services – such as energy and water supply, authorities, primary healthcare services, and rescue and security organisations, including their operations and emergency call centres – may be exempt from grid shutdowns.
+However, this is only possible if technically feasible, which is rarely the case today.
+Grid shutdowns place serious constraints on the economy and society.
+For this reason, they are only used when all other options and measures have been exhausted.

 Various scenarios have been drawn up that can be activated should the Federal Council order a grid shutdown as a measure of last resort.
-At the request of the private sector, one such scenario involves a four-hour daily time span in which the whole of Switzerland is supplied with electricity at the same time.
+One scenario involves a four-hour daily time span around midday during which the whole of Switzerland is supplied with electricity at the same time.
+This allows payment transactions to continue and enables the use of photovoltaic power.

 Measures concerning natural gas

-The public and businesses can be called on to reduce their gas consumption, whether at home or at work, for instance by lowering the heating temperature, using less hot water, and by cooking and baking in a way that saves energy.
-The aim is to prevent Switzerland from experiencing severe shortages from the outset.
+Appeals to reduce gas consumption are aimed at the general public and businesses.
+Whether at home or at work, gas can be saved by turning down the heating, using less hot water, and by cooking and baking in a more energy-efficient way.
+The aim of these appeals is to proactively prevent Switzerland from experiencing shortages.

-Some Swiss businesses have dual-fuel installations, which can be operated with both natural gas and oil.
-In a shortage situation, these systems can be switched to operating on oil.
+Some Swiss companies have dual-fuel installations that can be operated with either natural gas or oil.
+During gas shortages, these systems can be switched to oil.
 Businesses can be ordered by the government to make this switch.

 Daily gas consumption can be reduced by imposing restrictions and bans on use.
 Essential goods and services would not be significantly affected.
-The main measure is to turn down heating and reduce water temperature, especially in workrooms, but also in living space.
+The focus of these measures is on lowering room temperatures and reducing hot water usage in workplaces and homes.

-KIO Gas is the crisis intervention organisation for gas supply in extraordinary situations.
-It is subordinate to the federal government National Economic Supply organisation, acting on the latter's instructions if a gas shortage occurs.
+KIO Gas is subordinate to the federal government National Economic Supply organisation, acting on the latter's instructions if a gas shortage occurs.

 KIO Gas: On behalf of the federal government (website available in German, French and Italian)